Merge two Google sheets: lookup, match and update records

 =IMPORTRANGE("spreadsheet_url","range_string")

-• the former goes the link to that spreadsheet where you pull the data from
+1. It starts with a link to a spreadsheet where you pull the data from (lookup spreadsheet).

-• the latter goes the sheet & the range that you want to take from that spreadsheet
+2. Followed by a sheet & a range that you want to take from that spreadsheet.

 Note.
 I highly recommend going through Google docs on this function so you don't miss out on any important nuance of its work.

-Imagine that your lookup sheet (with the reference data) is in Spreadsheet 2 (aka lookup spreadsheet).
+Imagine that your lookup sheet (with reference data) is in Spreadsheet 2 (lookup spreadsheet).
 Your main sheet is in Spreadsheet 1 (main spreadsheet).

 Note.
 For IMPORTRANGE to work, you must connect both files.
-And while Google Sheet suggest a button for that right after you type your formula in a cell and hit Enter, for the formulas below you may need to do that beforehand.
-This step-by-step guide will help you.
+Google Sheets always suggests a button for that right after you enter your formula.
+You can learn more about it in this step-by-step guide.

 Example 1.
 IMPORTRANGE + VLOOKUP

-Use IMPORTRAGE as a range in VLOOKUP to merge 2 separate Google spreadsheets:
+Use IMPORTRAGE as a range VLOOKUP to merge two Google sheets from different files:

 Example 2.
 IMPORTRANGE + INDEX MATCH

-As for INDEX MATCH & IMPORTRANGE, the formula becomes bulkier since you need to reference another spreadsheet twice: as a range for INDEX and as a range for MATCH:
+As for INDEX MATCH & IMPORTRANGE, you will need to reference another spreadsheet twice: as a range for INDEX and as a range for MATCH:

 Example 3.
 IMPORTRANGE + QUERY

-This tandem of formulas is my personal favorite.
-They can deal with almost anything in spreadsheets when used together.
-Merging Google sheets from separate spreadsheets is not an exception.
+This tandem of formulas is my personal favourite.
+Togethe, they can deal with almost anything in spreadsheets when used together.
+Merging Google sheets from separate files is not an exception:

 or…

-Formula-free way to match & merge data — Merge Sheets add-on for Google Sheets
+Easiest way to match & merge Google sheets — Merge Sheets add-on

-If you don't have time to build or even learn formulas, or if you're simply looking for the easiest way to join data based on common records, Merge Sheets will be perfect.
+If you don't have time to build or even learn formulas, or if you're simply looking for the easiest way to match and merge Google Sheets, Merge Sheets add-on is what you're looking for.

 All you will need to do is tick off the checkboxes in 5 user-friendly steps: